soundpress/RulesOfNYC/docs/c00/index.rst

       (v) Copies of the certified welder qualification reports shall be maintained by the responsible welding agency and the company performing the welding, and shall be made available upon request to the Department of Buildings.

-      (vi) No reports from any welding inspection agency shall be accepted unless such agency has first requested and obtained from this Office in accordance with § 25-01(q)(1) of the Board of Standards and Appeals Welding Rules.
+      (vi) No reports from any welding inspection agency shall be accepted unless such agency has first requested and obtained from this Office in accordance with 2 RCNY § 25-01(q)(1) of the Board of Standards and Appeals Welding Rules.

       (vii) (A) All piping over 3 inches shall be butt welded.
 Piping 3 inches and under may be socket welded or threaded.